Registration Reopened Register Now →

 Developed and guided by the IEEE Robotics and Automation Society chapter of IIT, the event delivers a structured and purpose-driven learning experience through every task.

-Event Date
+Event Timeline

 Program Overview